christian-schlichtherle/archive-diff/README.md

 If you wanted to use the `archive-io-juz` module instead of the `archive-io-commons-compress` module, then, apart from configuring the class path, you would only have to edit the `import` statement as shown in the next example.

-### Patching a JAR file from a delta JAR file to another JAR file
+### Patching a JAR file with a delta JAR file to another JAR file

-The following code patches a JAR file from a delta JAR file to another JAR file.
+The following code patches a JAR file with a delta JAR file to another JAR file.
 It uses the `JUZ` facade to access the JAR files using `java.util.jar`.
 It also uses the `Delta` facade for the actual patching: